Safavid conversion of Iran to Shia Islam: Under Ismail I

 Any opposition from the populace was met with severe repercussions.
 Thousands, maybe even 20,000, of Sunnis were killed at Tabriz when there first appeared opposition to the Safavids' forcible conversion.
 Once their Sunni religious leadership was frightened or, more commonly, killed, the populace (primarily Shafi'is), would usually cooperate.
 Ismail I put to death several Sunni judges, preachers, and officials who were protesting in the cities of Shiraz and Isfahan, which had been conquered by the Safavids in 1503.
 Ismail I's conquest of Isfahan led to a large number of Sunnis being killed, supposedly as revenge for the Aq Qoyunlu's killing of many Shia citizens of the city.
-During his journey to Isfahan in 1524, the Portuguese traveler António Tenreiro, described witnessing bones protruding from the ground, which he believed to be the remains of 5,000 individuals who had been burned alive by the Safavids.
+During his journey to Isfahan in 1524, Portuguese traveler António Tenreiro described witnessing bones protruding from the ground, which he believed to be the remains of 5,000 individuals who had been burned alive by the Safavids.
 4,000 members of the order of Sheykh Abueshaq Kazeruni were killed by Ismail I in Fars, and the tombs of their shaykhs in the area were demolished.

 Despite the violence caused by Ismail I and his successors, the Safavid dynasty managed to unify the diverse local dynasties, ethnicities, and cultures that had divided Iran since the time of the Turco-Mongol ruler Timur a century earlier.
 The Safavids revitalized the Guarded Domains of Iran, a concept formed by a feeling of territorial and political uniformity in a society with shared cultural elements such as the Persian language, monarchy, and Shia Islam.